Amal-BB/Ghadames/README.md

 ## Site Overview

- This site provides interesting information about **Ghadames**, _The one of the oldest pre-Saharan cities, known as_ ''`the pearl of the desert`''.
+ This site provides historic information about **Ghadames**, _The one of the oldest pre-Saharan cities_, known as ''`the pearl of the desert`''.
 And about **The old town** of Ghadames which has been declared in **1986** as a <a href="https://whc.unesco.org/en/list/" target="_blank">UNESCO World Heritage site</a>.

 ![Ghadames logo](assets/images/site_layout.PNG)
 #### <a href="https://amal-bb.github.io/Ghadames/" target="_blank"> click here to view the site </a>

-## User Goals
+## User Stories

 .
-Knowledge of the most valuable information about Ghadames and its heritage town.
+As a first time visitor user, I would like to easily understand the site purpose.

  .
-Find any available events dates and locations.
+As a visitor user, I would like to get knowledge of the most valuable information about Ghadames and its heritage town.

  .
-Navigate easily through clear, organized, and attractive layout colors and images.
+As a visitor user, I would like to easily navigat through clear, organized, and attractive layout colors and images.

  .
-Get helpful information about the city in case he is interesting to visit it.
+As a visitor user, I would like to view a city gallery contain a short video, and clear images.

 .
-Easy way to contact the site owner to get help to arrange his visit to the city or for any other inquiry.

-## Owner Goals
+As an intersting and frequent visitor user, I want to find all available events dates and locations.

  .
+As an intersting visitor user, I want to see the location of the city in the google map.

+ .
+As an intersting visitor user, I would like to be able to contact the site owner to get help for arranging my visit to the city or for any other enquiries.

+## Site Goals

+.
 Introduce Ghadames, its civilization, and its heritage.

  .
-Show the valuable information about Ghadames and the old town in an interesting way.
+Show the historic information about Ghadames and the old town in an interesting way.

  .
 Provide users who are interesting to visit the city with important info related to a city location, culture, and weather.